-A variety of physical improvements are recommended within the Corridor to enhance the safety and comfort of pedestrians and bicyclists, improve connectivity, capitalize on the area's river-related assets, and establish a more distinctive identity for the Corridor.
+A variety of physical improvements are recommended within the Corridor to enhance the safety and comfort of pedestrians and bicyclists, improve connectivity, and capitalize on the area's riverrelated assets.
+Collectively, these improvements will also help establish a more distinctive identity and cohesive character for the Corridor.
 A majority of the recommendations for corridor enhancements are depicted on Map E: Corridor Enhancements, and described throughout the chapter as they relate to roadways within the Corridor as well as the South Platte River/Mary Carter Greenway.
 More generalized recommendations that pertain to the whole roadway or greenway (particularly along Belleview Avenue) are not presented on the map.